 Picket fences are one of the most common types of fences for homeowners.
-Not only do they look great, they also come in a variety of materials so you can choose the best one according to your needs.
+Not only do they look great, but they also come in a variety of materials so you can choose the best one according to your needs.
 However, vinyl and wood continue to be the most popular materials for picket fences.

 Here are a few things to know if you are looking forward to installing a picket fence.